abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l /qt/\*/\*/core/\*\*/meta  src/\*.c

-can even by multiple object name of the same directory paths e.g. search for h, c and cpp files in one directory path relative to current working directory, separated by separator \\\\\\\\ in a single line.
+can even invoked as multiple object name of the same previous directory paths
+e.g. search for h, c and cpp files in one directory path relative to current working directory, separate it by separator \\\\\\\\ in a single line.
 E.g this will search for /qt/src/dev/\*.h and /qt/src/dev/\*.c and /qt/src/dev/\*.cp
 $ cd /qt
 $ l src/dev/*.h\\\\\*.c\\\\\*.cpp

-To change separator other than \\\\ use option -sep={any 2 characters not treated special by Bash}, e.g. -sep=,,
+To change separator other than \\\\ use option:
+-sep={any 1 or 2 characters not regarded as special by Bash}.
+E.g. -sep=,,

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-The most usefull and powerful features of this tool are its "recognized format" of input and output which could be used/piped as input of another tool, and the -exc (or just -ex) exclusion option for excluding some certain files or paths from the original result paths
+The most usefull and powerful features of this tool are its "recognized" format of input and output which could be used/piped as input of another tool, and the -x (or-xcs for case-sensitive) exclusion option for excluding some certain files or paths from the original result paths

 e.g. 1st, the below will search under "lib" being under "dev" instead of "core", all of "c" file :